Cohaw: Description

 Cohaw is a neolithic double court tomb located 4 kilometres south-east of Cootehill, County Cavan, Ireland and is visible from the R192 road between Shercock and Cootehill.
 The tomb is known locally as the "Giant's Grave" and was originally built as two single tombs.
 Each tomb consists of a court at each end, connected by a long, five chambered burial gallery.
 The south court is two thirds of a circle in shape, while the north court is u-shaped.
 The northern court contains two post holes that would have held large pillar-stones.
-The tomb stands in a 82 ft (25m) long rectangular cairn.
+The tomb stands in an 82 ft (25m) long rectangular cairn.